nuqayah/postgres-pgbackup/README.md

 ## Building

-If you need to build with a different pgBackRest version, you can do so by passing the --build-arg flag to the docker build command:
+If you need to build with a different pgBackRest version or PostgreSQL major, you can do so by passing build arguments to the docker build command (defaults are `PGBACKREST_VERSION=2.57.0` and `POSTGRES_MAJOR=18`):

-`docker build --build-arg PGBACKREST_VERSION=2.57.0 -t postgres-nuqayah:18 .`
+`docker build --build-arg POSTGRES_MAJOR=17 --build-arg PGBACKREST_VERSION=2.57.0 -t postgres-nuqayah:17 .`

 ## Usage